The Swashbuckler Rogue

 Strengths of this Build

 We have some excellent damage output thanks to Sneak Attack and the Duelist Fighting Style.
-This can only be improved on depending on the feats you end up taking as well.
+This can only be improved depending on the feats you end up taking as well.

 Dual wielders will certainly come out ahead in the damage dealing department, but personally, I still prefer the +2 AC we gain from using a shield.
 I also love having a bonus action available to use Cunning Action or Elegant Maneuver whenever I please.
 Again, this is a matter of playstyle preference.